MrPingQi/MS-PIIFD_registration/README.md

 # MS-PIIFD_registration
-Code for the paper “Multi-scale PIIFD for registration of multi-source remote sensing images.”
-[Online].
-Available: http://journal.bit.edu.cn/jbit/en/article/doi/10.15918/j.jbit1004-0579.2021.016.
+Code for the paper “Multi-scale PIIFD for registration of multi-source remote sensing images” [Online].
+Available: http://journal.bit.edu.cn/jbit/en/article/doi/10.15918/j.jbit1004-0579.2021.016. and “Multi-Scale HARRIS-PIIFD Features for Registration of Visible and Infrared Images” [Online].
+Available: https://ieeexplore.ieee.org/document/9555105.

 If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com).